jrnold/r4ds-exercise-solutions/docs/iteration.md

        Generalise to any number of any vessel containing any liquid on any surface.

-I don't know what the deal is with Hadley and nursery rhymes.
-Here's the lyrics for [Alice the Camel](http://www.kididdles.com/lyrics/a012.html)
+The lyrics for ``Alice the Camel'' can be found at <http://www.kididdles.com/lyrics/a012.html>.

 We'll look from five to no humps, and print out a different last line if there are no humps.
 This uses `cat` instead of `print`, so it looks nicer.